vhagar91/contacts-demo/README.md

 Mysql is running on port localhost:3306 can be access via web on localhost port 8080 default credentials are root:example and database server host is mysql_db

 #### Backend
-swagger api docs are available on http://localhost:3000/api-docs If need it a new user can be register using swagger try out function
+Swagger api docs are available on http://localhost:3000/api-docs If need it a new user can be register using swagger try out function

-#### frontend
+#### Frontend
-Fron end will be available on http://localhost:80/
+Frontend will be available on http://localhost:80/